kul-amr/batchcreate/README.md

    - max_record_size=1MB

       The maximum size limit for a record in the output batch.
-Any record with large size this will be skipped from batching.
+Any record with larger size than this will be skipped from batching.

    - max_batch_size=5MB